mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

       %[argument_index$][flags][width][.precision]conversion

+  Width specifier indicates the _minimum_ number of characters to be written to the output.
 - A format specification must start with a `%` sign and end with a conversion
   character:
   - `b` for boolean